michaelrk02/dcom/README.md

 ### Interface

 An interface acts as a middleware to an object instance.
 It provides methods that can be used to access or manipulate the underlying object.
 A method can be either **private** or **public** (default), specified with the `access` IDL attribute.
 A private method can only be called locally (i.e. within the same program) whereas a public method can be called both locally and remotely across different programs.
+We also introduce a **property** that is a shorthand for common get/set methods with specified access rights: **public** (default), **private**, or **readonly**.

 Interfaces should also provide the object's class ID (i.e. CLSID) represented by Universally Unique Identifiers (UUIDs).
 The class ID is used by the DCOM engine to handle routing of the objects.